BooxStone/BooxStone.github.io/_posts/2025-03-25-this-very-website.md

 ---
-name: this very website
+name: This very website
-author: maxwell j. jones
+author: Maxwell J. Jones
 ---

 In case it didn't dawn on you by now, I made this entire website using GitHub pages, HTML, SCSS, Ruby, and a little bit of that good old magical sprinkle of JavaScript just to make things pop!